Smriti9955/Amazon-Clone/README.md

 # Amazon-Clone
-Amazon Clone using HTML CSS and JAVASCRIPT
+Amazon Clone using HTML and  CSS